Rán: Poetic Edda

 Translator Henry Adams Bellows notes how this version of the narrative differs from how it appears in other sources, where Loki catches the pike with his own hands.

 Prose Edda

 The Prose Edda sections Skáldskaparmál and Háttatal contain several references to Rán.
-Section 25 of Skáldskaparmál ("How shall sea be referred to?") manners in which poets may refer to the sea, including "husband of Ran" and "land of Ran and of Ægir's daughters", but also "father of Ægir's daughters".
+Section 25 of Skáldskaparmál ("How shall sea be referred to?") lists ways in which poets may refer to the sea, including "husband of Ran" and "land of Ran and of Ægir's daughters", but also "father of Ægir's daughters".

 In the same section, the author cites a fragment of a work by the 11th century Icelandic skald Hofgarða-Refr Gestsson, where Rán is referred to as 'Gymir's ... völva':

 The section's author comments that the stanza "[implies] that they are all the same, Ægir and Hler and Gymir.
 The author follows with a quote from another stanza by the skald that references Rán: